 The reimbursement of costs for external assistance is dealt with in accordance with the OPRC Convention and OPRC-HNS Protocol where applicable.
-Under Annexes to those agreements, unless otherwise agreed, SPREP island members bear the costs of action taken on their own initiative, and reimburse other Parties for action taken at their request.
+Under Annexes to those agreements, unless otherwise agreed, Parties bear the costs of action taken on their own initiative, and reimburse other Parties for action taken at their request.

-A SPREP island member may ask an assistance provider to waive reimbursement of expenses that exceed the amount recovered from the polluter or via international conventions.
-In such cases, the OPRC Convention and OPRC-HNS Protocol requires assistance providers to give due consideration to the needs of developing countries.
+However, the requesting SPREP island member may ask the assistance provider to waive reimbursement of expenses that exceed the amount recovered from the polluter.
+In such cases, the OPRC Convention and OPRC-HNS Protocol requires assistance providers to give due consideration to the needs of the developing countries.